 The western approach to life is to put emphasis on the external world.
 It focuses on building beautiful life circumstances and surroundings, with all the materials and facilities required to live a safe, comfortable, and productive life.
-The western approach has brought many useful advances into the world through science, medicine, technology and economics that has relieved immense human suffering.
+The western approach has brought many useful advances into the world through science, medicine, technology and economics that has saved countless lives and relieved immense human suffering.

 However, the western world has largely ignored the vast inner-world, and is now suffering the consequences.
 Life has become dominated by work, competition, stress, and anxiety.
-It ignores the subtle, more beautiful aspects of life which reside within every living being.
-It ignores our ability to create a beautiful life experience regardless of our circumstance.
+It ignores the subtle, more beautiful aspects of life which reside within every human.
+It ignores our ability to create a beautiful life experience regardless of the external circumstance.

-In reality, you don't have an "eastern life" and "western life," but one unified life influenced by these systems of thought.
-At East+West, we believe the highest potential of human life is to bring together the highlights of both the eastern and western approach.
-Our aim is to create students who are "east on the inside, and west on the outside."
-Students who live humble, loving, beautiful, happy lives who are a beneficial energy to all they touch; and also possess great work-ethic, dedication to their craft, and the skills necessary to shape their life the way they want.
+At East+West, we believe the highest potential of human life on earth today is to bring together the highlights of both the eastern and western approach.
+Our aim is to create students who are "East on the inside, and west on the outside."
+Students who live humble, loving, beautiful, happy lives who are a beneficial energy to all they touch; and also posess great work-ethic, dedication to their craft, and the resources to shape their life the way they want it.
 Our wish for you is when you close your eyes, you can experience the deep, beautiful mystery that is human life, and drink the nectar of your inner world.
-Then, when you open your eyes and go out in the world and work, build relationships, and be a regular human being, you are equipped with all the tools and habits necessary to enjoy this immensely.
-This is a possibility for every life on earth today.
+Then, when you open your eyes and need to go out in the world and work, build relationships, and be a regular human being, you are equipt with all the tools and habits necessary to do this with great joy.

+It is very possible to live a life with inner richness, and outer comfort.
 For the first time in history, we are blessed to have unprecedented access to resources and inspiration from both East & West, enough to make our lives a convergence of all the best wisdom this planet has to offer.
 While that journey takes lots of hard work and diligence, we believe this is what all modern yoga practitioners can aspire to.

-We hope you leave this training with immense inspiration and practical tools to help you integrate your spiritual and professional life, and become a guide for others also.
+We hope you leave this training with immense inspiration and practical tools to help you integrate your spiritual and professional life, and become a guide for others.
 That is what East+West is about.